Coloring books are one of those things that look simple from the outside. You’ve got illustrations, maybe a theme, and that’s about it.

 But as for the number of illustrations, most coloring books have anywhere from 16-50.

-Step 4: Publish Your Coloring Book
+Step 4: Publish your coloring book

 Once your coloring book is assembled and formatted, it's time to publish it.
 In the realm of self-publishing, Amazon's Kindle Direct Publishing (KDP) is one of the most popular platforms, as it provides a simple and straightforward process.
 If you want to expand your reach further, you can consider other platforms like IngramSpark.